 For investors who reinvest dividends, monthly reinvestments minimize market risk -- specifically, the risk of reinvesting at peak prices -- and opportunities for second-guessing.

 Another good reason to like monthly payers is the easier decision when it comes to selling.
 You don't need to wonder if you should wait months for the next dividend to be paid.
 With 12 payments in a year (and each one is relatively less important than a quarterly payment), the decision to sell would be easier, should it come to that.

 Also, monthly payers offer big benefits to income investors, especially those who count on this income to pay bills and cover regular expenses.

-Of course, you're probably aware that most U.S. stocks pay quarterly dividends.
+Now, you're probably aware that most U.S. stocks pay quarterly dividends.
 This schedule is related to the way public companies' financial reporting is organized: Companies report their earnings quarterly, and they pay dividends on a similar schedule.
 But for investors, receiving monthly income is simply more convenient than receiving it quarterly (or semiannually, which is how most foreign stocks pay their dividends).

 A select few equities do pay monthly, and we own a lot of them in our Daily Paycheck model portfolios.
 (One of our top-performing holdings even labels itself "The Monthly Dividend Company".)
-But the majority of monthly payers are funds, both Exchange-traded funds (ETFs) and closed-end funds.
+But the majority of monthly payers are funds, both exchange-traded funds (ETFs) and closed-end funds.

 All told, we own 17 securities that pay monthly dividends -- yielding between 5% and 9%.
 So if you're looking for quality monthly dividend payers, they're out there -- you'll just have to do a little searching to find them.
 (By the way, if you'd like know which ones we hold in The Daily Paycheck, join us today to learn more.)